batcholi/XenonCode/README.md

 ### Per-Virtual-Computer limitations
 These are defined per implementation and may include multiple variants or be customizable by the user

-- ROM (max compiled program size)
+- ROM (max compiled program size as a number of 32-bit words)
-- RAM (max number of variables plus all arrays multiplied by their size)
+- RAM (max number of local, global and tmp variables plus all local and global arrays multiplied by their size)
+- STORAGE (max number of storage variables plus all storage arrays multiplied by their size)
 - Timers (max number of timer functions)
 - Frequency (max frequency for timer functions and input read)
 - Ports (max number of inputs/outputs)